PhD Program

 • Systems Engineering: Systems Engineering includes interdisciplinary engineering management that focuses on how to design, integrate, and manage complex systems over their life cycles.
 Additional emphases include process models, requirements generation, M&S support in cost estimation, test and evaluation (T&E), and analysis of alternatives/decision making.
 Relevant modeling and simulation support techniques include analysis of interactions between multiple engineering domains, risk-benefit analysis, work-process optimization, requirements generation, cost estimation, analysis of alternatives and decision making, and test and evaluations.
 Emphases include Model-Based Systems Engineering (MBSE), Digital Twin, design thinking, developmental and environmental testing managing complexity and other advanced techniques improve synergies between MOVES and effective practice in other disciplines.

 Within no more than one year after the successful completion of the written qualifying exam, the student must successfully complete the oral qualifying examination.
 All courses in the study plan must be completed before the student can take the oral exam.
-The student gets at most two chances to pass (see APM, section 5.4.9).
+The student gets at most two chances to pass (see Naval Postgraduate School - 5.4.9 Oral Qualifying Examination).
+A portion of the oral qualifying examination is open to the public.

-The members of a dissertation committee are typically identified prior to the oral exam, though formal approval is not required until afterwards.
-The oral qualifying examination is administered by the student’s dissertation committee (as best identified) with oversight by the MOVES Ph.D. program committee and Academic Council Representative.
 The committee chair schedules the oral portion of the qualifying exam.
-Committee preparation, topic coordination, student rehearsal, and a sufficient time period for conducting the oral examination are typically needed for successful completion.
-The oral examination is the culmination of the course of study; the purpose is to test basic knowledge and creative ability, also demonstrating the student’s capacity to thoughtfully apply concepts and material from their course of study.
+The oral examination is the culmination of the course of study; the purpose is to test basic knowledge and creative ability, also demonstrating the student's capacity to thoughtfully apply concepts and material from their course of study.

-The committee asks questions regarding the student’s major areas of study pursued during the written exam, and any other questions that members think may help decide whether the student has sufficiently broad knowledge of the relevant scholarly work, and possesses sufficient analytic capabilities to begin full-time Ph.D. research.
+The committee asks questions regarding the student's major areas of study pursued during the written exams, topics covered in the student’s foundations document and any other questions that members think may help decide whether the student has sufficiently broad knowledge of the relevant scholarly work and possesses sufficient analytic capabilities to begin full-time Ph.D. research.
 Time permitting, other faculty members in attendance may also ask questions of the student.
 The questions may be on any reasonable topic.

-When the committee is satisfied that the student has been questioned thoroughly, the student, guests and other faculty members who do not have voting privileges for the oral qualifying examination leave the room.
+When the committee is satisfied that the student has been questioned thoroughly and that they can render a pass/fail judgement on the student’s performance, the student, guests and other faculty members who do not have voting privileges for the oral qualifying examination leave the room.
 The committee members then discuss their concerns and vote whether to pass the student; a unanimous vote is required.
 The final overall decision regarding passing or failing the entire qualifying examination is made by the committee after the oral examination is completed.

-A minimum of six months after passing the oral qualifying exam, when the dissertation research is almost complete and a dissertation draft has been finished and is available, the final oral examination (also known as the dissertation defense) may be scheduled.
+A minimum of six months after passing the oral qualifying exam, when the dissertation research is almost complete and a dissertation draft has been completed and is available, the final oral examination (also known as the dissertation defense) may be scheduled.
+It is expected that prior to scheduling the Dissertation Defense, the student will work with the Dissertation Committee Chair to coordinate with all committee members and have their agreement that the dissertation work is ready to be defended.
+No degree completion administrative process should be started until the full committee has agreed that the dissertation is ready to be defended.

 It is customary to provide at least one week's advance notice prior to a dissertation defense, also making preliminary presentation materials available, in order to encourage attendance at this important public event.
 All MOVES Ph.D. students should make every effort to attend and observe each defense, offering constructive feedback to the defending student afterwards.

-This examination is administered by the committee and consists of the following:
+This examination is administered by the Dissertation committee and consists of the following:

 1. Submission of the dissertation draft to the MOVES Ph.D. program committee at least one week before the date of the final oral examination.

-4. A closed session involving only the members of the student’s committee and the academic council representative.
+4. A closed session is held to discuss the defense involving only the members of the student's committee and the academic council representative.
 A unanimous vote by the committee is required for a successful outcome.

 Publishing a dissertation is a major event, both for the author and for the scientific community.
 When the dissertation has been revised and clarified to each committee member's satisfaction, based on originality, clarity of presentation, and advancement of fundamental knowledge, the student and committee members sign it.
 Academic Council procedures then apply for final disposition of the document.